zachhannum/orca/README.md

 #### 📕 Print-ready PDF and EBook

-Calamus is equipped to format your novel for Print and Ebook publication, with pre-made themes and endless customization.
+Orca is equipped to format your novel for Print and Ebook publication, with pre-made themes and endless customization.

 https://user-images.githubusercontent.com/6120081/172929343-21c5411f-2e3e-4b0d-9c42-8e9a98dee466.mp4